 You can choose between a Video Pass for £7.99 which includes unlimited premium videos for unlimited kids as well as the reaction recorder or the Magic Pass for £10.99 which gives you unlimited videos and calls for unlimited kids as well as the reaction recorder, bedtime stories with Santa (there is a new one uploaded ever week!) and HD download of all your videos and reaction recordings!
 On the App you can choose a password to protect the Parents Corner so the children can only Santa’s Messages (which includes the videos you have created) and they can take funny sElfies this is pretty handy if you have an older child who is inquisitive and can read already.
 On the website you an also find a tap (on the bottom left) which will guide you to Santa’s Village which is full of videos, activities like quizzes & colouring pages to download, stories and also some of Santa’s secrets for your little ones to discover and you can meet the villagers who live with Santa.

 With the videos you can personalise things like Santa addressing your child by their name, mentioning their age and if there are going to nursery or school and he is also opening the little one’s Big Book (which even shows the child’s picture which you can upload) where Santa keeps details on every child in the world.
 The best thing is PNP have a reaction recorder (which only works with the PNP App) where your phone camera records your child watching the video message from Santa.
-I have used it on Finn watching the video although this is take 2 because he manage to get his finger over the camera when we did it for the first time:

 And here are some moments I manage to capture of both the children watching their videos (apologies for the slightly blurry one of Finn but his impression was just amazing when he spotted himself in the Big Book):